Have you been able to get a second chance checking account at Wachovia Bank?

 If Wachovia Bank at 444 Liberty Ave, #1400 does not have Second Chance Checking, you can try checking out other banks in Pittsburgh.

-Whenever a bank provides you with a new checking account like this, they know that you have had some problems in the past with other banks.
+When a bank provides you with a new checking account like this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-So to make things easier and never get into the negative with your bank account, you need to monitor all charges and write them down.
+So to make things easier and not enter the negative with your bank account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.